Table of Contents

 Why is an employment contract important?

-Job security for the employee and labor certainty for the employer
+- Job security for the employee and labour certainty for the employer